CarlLee/coding_challenge/backend/README.md

 - bcc(string[]): Email address(es) of blind carbon copy recipients
 - bccname(string[]): Name(s) of blind carbon copy recipients
 - attachments(files[]): File(s) to be sent
-- deliverytime(long): unix timestamp at which mails should be sent
+- deliverytime(long): UNIX timestamp at which the mail should be sent